simplemindedbot/simplemindedbot/content/pages/privacy.md

 While we don't collect personal information directly, some third-party services and functionalities we use may process or store data:

-1. Disqus: For comment storage and moderation
-2. Cloudflare Insights: For web traffic analysis
+1. Cloudflare Insights: For web traffic analysis
-3. Google Fonts: For website styling
-4. elasticlunr: For on-site search functionality
+2. elasticlunr: For on-site search functionality

-## Comment System

-We use [Disqus](https://disqus.com), a popular commenting platform, to manage comments on our blog.
-Here's what you need to know:

-1. To comment, you need a Disqus account.
-2. Your comments will be stored by Disqus and subject to their [Privacy Policy](https://help.disqus.com/terms-and-policies/disqus-privacy-policy).
-3. All comments are subject to moderation based on our [Comment Policy](@/pages/comment-policy.md).
-4. We will not use your Disqus information for any purpose other than moderating and responding to comments.
-5. The use of Disqus accounts and services is governed by Disqus' [Terms of Service](https://help.disqus.com/terms-and-policies/terms-of-service).

 ## Data Processing and Storage

 1. We don't collect any data directly, so we have nothing to retain.
-2. Comments are stored by Disqus, and they retain this data according to their [data retention policies](https://help.disqus.com/terms-and-policies/disqus-privacy-policy).
-3. Web traffic data collected by Cloudflare Insights is subject to their data retention policies.
+2. Web traffic data collected by Cloudflare Insights is subject to their data retention policies.
-4. elasticlunr processes search queries client-side (in your browser) and may store a search index in your browser's local storage.
+3. elasticlunr processes search queries client-side (in your browser) and may store a search index in your browser's local storage.
 This data does not leave your device and is not accessible to us.

 ## User Rights

 Users who interact with our comment system or whose data is processed by our third-party services have certain rights regarding their data.
 These may include the right to access, correct, or delete their personal information.
-Please refer to the privacy policies of Disqus, Cloudflare, and Google for more information on how to exercise these rights.
+Please refer to the Cloudflare privacy policy for more information on how to exercise these rights.

 ## Data Security